Macdonald Niba: Club career

-Budapest Honvéd

 In 2019, he joined Hungarian club Budapest Honvéd FC.
 In 2020, he won the Hungarian Cup with Honved, entering the finals as a 95th minute substitute.
 During his season with Honvéd, he dealt with some injuries, as well as the interruption of the season due to the COVID-19 pandemic.

-Doxa Drama

 In October 2020, he joined Doxa Drama F.C. in the Greek second tier.

-KuPS

 In April 2021, he joined Finnish first tier side KuPS on a one-year contract until December 2021.
 In May, they won the 2021 Finnish Cup.

-Atlético Ottawa

 On 26 January 2022, Niba returned to Canada, signing a two-year contract with Canadian Premier League side Atlético Ottawa.
+Niba was released after his contract expired in the 2023 off-season.

+In April 2024, he signed with USL League Two club Thunder Bay Chill.

+In August 2014, he signed with Northern Cyprus club Doğan Türk Birliği in the KTFF Süper Lig on a two-year contract.

 International career

 In 2017, he was named to the Cameroon U23 preliminary squad for the 2017 Islamic Solidarity Games, although he did not make the final roster.